unfoldingWord-dev/translationStudio-Info/docs/tUpload.rst

   * Tap Bluetooth to send your work to a nearby device that is paired to yours through Bluetooth.
 If the app continues searching for more than a minute, exit the screen and verify that the devices are paired through Bluetooth.

   * Tap Gmail to send your work to an email account.
 This requires an Internet connection.
 The app opens and enables you to send the project file as an attachment.

+* *The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.*